FrankCCCCC/math_new/statistical_computing/Mid/readme.md

 # A Review of Variation Bayesian Gaussian Mixture Model

+## 1. Introduction

+When we use K-Means or GMM to solve clustering problem, the most important hyperparameter is the number of the cluster.
+It is quite hard to decide and cause the good/bad performance significantly.
+In the mean time, K-Means also cannot handle unbalanced dataset well.
+However, the variational Bayesian Gaussian mixture model(VB-GMM) can solve these.
+VB-GMM is a Bayesian model that contains priors over the parameters of GMM.
+Thus, VB-GMM can be optimized by variational expectation maximization(VEM) and find the optimal cluster number automatically.
+Further, VB-GMM can also deal with the unbalanced dataset well.
+In this article, we will first derive the general form of the EM algorithm and prove that the EM algorithm approximates the MLE actually.
+In the section 2, we will introduce the variational lower bound(a.k.a evidence lower bound / VLBO / ELBO), combine EM and ELBO and, derive the variational expectation maximization(VEM).
+In the section 3, we will take Bayesian GMM as an example and optimize the Bayesian GMM via VEM.
+In the section 4 and 5, we will conduct a simple simulation to examine the performance of the VB-GMM in comparison to K-Means and apply VB-GMM to the real dataset.

 ## 1. Expectation Maximization

 EM algorithm is useful for the model containing latent variables $Z$ when the maximum likelihood is hard to derive from the observed data $Y$.
 We can write the maximum likelihood of $Y$ like following